IBM-Cloud/architecture-icons/README.md

 <details><summary>Click here for expand</summary>

-> [!IMPORTANT]
+> **WARNING**
-> Examples in this section are in the process to get updated to latest release/conventions.
+Examples in this section are in the process to get updated to latest release/conventions.

 <details><summary>IBM Kubernetes Service in a Classic Single-Region Multi-Zone environment using 2.0 stencils and latest connector standards</summary>

   ![](images/2.0/Static/IKS_SR_MZ_Classic.svg)